Koru-zed/Weather_App/README.md

 - **Custom Fonts:** Use beautiful Google Fonts to enhance the app's visual appeal.
 - **Efficient State Management:** Leverage GetX for efficient and reactive state management.
 - **Network Requests:** Utilize Dio for making network requests for weather data.
+- **Dark/Light Theme:** Provides a customizable interface with support for dark and light themes.

 ## Tech Stack